Charlotte

 First call: What to do when a death occurs

 The first thing that you will need to do when a death occurs is to select a funeral home to handle funeral arrangements and transfer the deceased into their care.
 The majority of deaths occur in a medical facility, where they can be held for a short period in the hospital morgue if necessary.
-It is important not to feel like you must rush this decision.
+It is important not to feel compelled to rush this decision.

 Give yourself some time to select the right funeral service provider for your needs.